Michael Wyschogrod: Education

-He embarked upon the study of philosophy at City College of New York in 1946, where he found himself drawn into the study of Christian Theology after reading the work of Kierkegaard.
-He completed his B.S.S. in 1949.
-He then went on to graduate study in philosophy at Columbia University, where he earned his Ph.D. in 1953.
-He wrote a dissertation which was later published under the title Kierkegaard and Heidegger: the Ontology of Existence.
+He started his undergraduate studies in philosophy at City College of New York in 1946, developing an interest in Christian theology after reading Kierkegaard.
+He earned his BSS in 1949 and then went on to study philosophy at Columbia University, where he completed his PhD in 1953.
+His dissertation was published as Kierkegaard and Heidegger: the Ontology of Existence.

 Teaching career

-Wyschogrod taught philosophy at several CUNY colleges and served as the head of the Philosophy Department at Baruch College of the City University of New York.
-In 1992 he was appointed Professor of Religious Studies at the University of Houston.
-He was a guest professor at many universities in Israel, Europe, and the United States such as Bar Ilan University in Israel, University of Bern in Switzerland and Yeshiva University in New York, among others.
+Wyschogrod held teaching positions in philosophy at various higher education institutions throughout his career.
+He notably served as the chair of the philosophy department at Baruch College, which is part of the City University of New York system.
+In 1992, he was appointed a professor of religious studies at the University of Houston.
+Additionally, he served as a visiting professor at numerous universities across Israel, Europe, and the United States.
+These included Bar-Ilan University in Israel, renowned for integrating traditional Jewish studies with modern scholarship; the University of Bern in Switzerland, a leading center for theological research; and Yeshiva University in New York, a prominent institution for Jewish education and research.